-Patients who are considering study-participation should know that at Viking Clinical Research Center they will be expected to read and fully understand an informed consent form before they sign the form.
+Patients who are considering study participation should know that at Viking Clinical Research, they will be expected to read and fully understand an informed consent form before they sign the form.

 The patient and, if applicable, the caregiver will receive a signed copy of the consent form.
-Patients are invited to take a copy of the consent home for his or her review and to discuss study participation with family members, caregivers, their physician, or their clinician.
+Patients are invited to take a copy of the consent home for their review and to discuss study participation with family members, caregivers, their physician, or their clinician.

 Each study is overseen by an experienced and licensed physician, usually a specialist in the area being studied.
 Each patient can expect to visit with this physician and ask questions regarding their condition and the study they are participating in.